Behind Enemy Lines: Colombia

 Behind Enemy Lines: Colombia is a 2009 American action war film directed by Tim Matheson and starring Joe Manganiello, WWE wrestler Mr. Kennedy, Keith David and Matheson.
-It is the third installment in the series, following Behind Enemy Lines, and Behind Enemy Lines II: Axis of Evil.
+It is the third installment in the Behind Enemy Lines film series, following Behind Enemy Lines, and Behind Enemy Lines II: Axis of Evil.
 The film was co-produced by WWE Studios, written by Tobias Iaconis and released direct-to-video on January 6, 2009.
+Keith David is the only cast member to have returned in this film.